 - Politically Correct History:

 - Lucky and several of her classmates are people of color during a time period when race relations were still tense and slavery had only recently been abolished, which is made even more jarring since the Indian Wars were one of the focal points of the original movie.
-Slightly Justified since this is set in a more rural part of the West, which was less discriminatory than the South.
+Justified since this is set in a more rural part of the West, which was less discriminatory than the South.

-- Also, Lucky and her friends are able to be more tomboyish than what was expected of the setting, though this is slightly Subverted by her aunt actively trying to make dress and act more femininely.
+- Also, Lucky and her friends are able to be more tomboyish than what was expected of the setting, though this is Subverted by her aunt actively trying to make her dress and act more femininely.